 FMI’s approach to Management Application Projects (MAP)

-The FMI MAP Project Guide gives participants a simple, practical and effective methodology to plan, implement and review a project.
 The self-directed, experiential project supports participants to identify management related opportunities, issues, tasks and problems and take the initiative to address them in a timely and cost effective way.
 Projects must deliver measurable benefits to the organisation that are relevant to strategic objectives and / or needs.
 They can be designed to benefit peers, customers, the wider organisation and other key stakeholders.
 The project also facilitates mentoring and connection with a network of managers and peers who can provide ideas, feedback and support even after the project has been completed.

 Participants work through a MAP Project Guide which provides instructions for how to complete the project.
 They must set and measure performance targets that relate to relevant organisational performance objectives.
 Participants plan, implement and evaluate their project.

-The participant works with an Advisor throughout the project.
+The participant works with a Mentor and Advisers throughout the project.
 Their role is to provide feedback, help evaluate plans and progress, encourage and motivate and keep the participant accountable.
 The consultations also develop key interpersonal and communication skills.

 Projects are designed to address an opportunity or challenge within the organisation.
 They can benefit individuals, teams, stakeholders or the wider organisation.
 The project helps participants develop key management skills whilst working in a self-directed manner.